musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 To display all the images.
 Inside the pages folder on the `Index.js` file create a functional component.

-At the bottom of the file we shall fetch data from the database using Next's data pre-rendering technique `getStaticProps` which will enable us fetch data from the database at build time .
+At the bottom of the file, we shall fetch data from the database using Next's data pre-rendering technique `getStaticProps` which will enable us to fetch data from the database at build time.

 ```
 export async function getStaticProps() {